 Kanpur - Jajmau Wastewater Treatment Plant

-Jajmau Sewage water treatment plant
+About Jajmau treatment plant

 There are only three sewerage treatment plants in Kanpur city, and they are located in Jajmau where tanneries are located.
 Also, there is one treatment plant in Unnao town.
 The four plants together have a wastewater treatment capacity of only 190 MLD, which is only 25% of the total wastewater generated in the Kanpur Metropolitan Area (KMA).